vladov3000/pyvshf/README.md

     HistFitter.py -t -x -w -f -F excl -D "before,after" -i analysis/tutorial/MyOneBinExample.py

 Next, extract results from HistFitter directory and start working in a python notebook for pyhf.
+Specifically, we are most interested in config (contains xml workspace that we will use for pyhf), data (contains some root file), and results (results from HistFitter we can compare against).